PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 Many posts assume the reader is already familiar with mathematical concepts, various technical concepts, and the jargon of the field.

 ## Difficult to act on

+Even if people do understand the arguments, it is still difficult to act on them.
+The impact is too large, we have coping mechanisms that downplay the risks, and if we do feel the gravity of the situation, we can feel powerless.

 ### Scope insensitivity